Vitit Muntarbhorn: Biography

 Muntarbhorn, born in November 1952, was educated at Oxford and Free University of Brussels, and was called to the Bar in England before going on to lecture in law at various universities in Austria, Canada, Denmark, England, France, Switzerland and Thailand.

 He served as the United Nations Special Rapporteur on the sale of children, child prostitution and child pornography from 1990–1994.
 In 1994, he coedited with C. Taylor a paper on human rights in Thailand.
 In 2004, he was awarded the UNESCO Prize for Human Rights Education.

-Muntarbhorn was nominated to the position of United Nations Special Rapporteur on the Situation of Human Rights in Democratic People's Republic of Korea (North Korea) in 2004.
-His term ended in June 2010.
-During his six years of service, North Korea repeatedly rejected his requests for meetings.
+He was involved in the elaboration of the Yogyakarta Principles on LGBT rights.